 1. Who we are

 This policy explains what data PulseWave collects, how it's used, who it's shared with, and what rights you have over it.
-It applies to the PulseWave iOS app and this website.
+It applies to the PulseWave iOS and Android apps and to this website.

 If you have questions, our privacy contact is privacy@highroadsoftware.com.